Energy storage facilities include

 - Battery thermal management for energy storage facilities

-- Substation energy storage facilities
+- Accelerate the supporting grid of charging pile energy storage facilities

 - Does future energy include energy storage